 - 1 lb. tail-on jumbo shrimp, peeled and deveined

 - 1/4 teaspoon salt or to taste

 - 3 tablespoons chopped cilantro (stems and leaves)

 - 2 tablespoons lime juice

-- Fresh lemon wedges
+- fresh lemon wedges

-Season the shrimp with salt and cayenne pepper.
+- Season the shrimp with salt and cayenne pepper.